zyn99/zyn99.github.io/README.md

 To foreigner students

-You can find all available useful text, vids and softwares with following instructions .
+You can find all available old version content in following, include vids and softwares.
+Latest materials should be deployed to you at PC Lab, thus, to make sure your USB thumb disk is along with you.
 Supplements include:

 1. power point files(PPT) / adobe PDF file